 It’s hard to find a vegan caramel flavored chocolate, as caramel often has milk in it.
 But this one is completely vegan friendly!

 Grab some yumminess below! (affiliate link*)-as a reminder, this means if you click on the link and purchase, I earn a commission at no added cost to you.:

 For Those Who Like Some Crunch

 Remember Nestle’s Crunch bars?
-Think of Beyond Good’s Crispy Rice chocolate as the vegan alternative!
-This smooth, yet crunchy, and almost milk chocolate tasting bar is so good (even my non vegan husband likes it)!
+Think of Beyond Good’s Crispy Rice as the vegan dark chocolate alternative!